 The collection contains the personal and professional papers of four generations of the Bode family, many of whom were ministers in the Evangelical Church Society of the West (Evangelischer Kirchen Verein des Westens), now the United Church of Christ.
 The collection includes correspondence, photographs, sermons, publications, and publicity clippings.

-Daniel Boone's affidavit that his son, Daniel Morgan Boone, claimed 600 arpents of land in St. Charles, MO, granted by Zenon Trudeau, September 1, 1797, inhabited and cultivated before October 1, 1800.
+The collection contains Daniel Boone's affidavit that his son, Daniel Morgan Boone, claimed 600 arpents of land in St. Charles, Missouri, granted by Zenon Trudeau, September 1, 1797, inhabited and cultivated before October 1, 1800.

 Branstetter, Peter L., Diary, 1850-1851, (C2983)